heavy-side/autoencoders-MNIST/README.md

 # Neural Networks with MNIST

-Modified National Institute of Standards and Technology (MNIST) is a great dataset for machine learning.
-It is a dataset of grayscale handwritten digits that have been normalized and centered on a 28x28 pixel field.
+Modified National Institute of Standards and Technology (MNIST) is a dataset of grayscale handwritten digits that have been normalized and centered on a 28x28 pixel field.
 The gray levels are a result of the anti-aliasing technique used by the normalization algorithm.
-The dataset contains a labelled training set of 60,000 examples, and a labelled test set of 10,000 examples.
+The dataset contains a labelled training set of 60000 examples, and a labelled test set of 10000 examples.

 <br />